 - No sensation in the chest area

 Severe progression of the Dowager’s hump can compress your digestive tract.
-As a result, you may have trouble with swallowing, acid reflux and slow clearance of your food.
-Also, if your spinal column is severely affected, you may experience a loss of bladder and bowel function.
+As a result, you may have trouble with swallowing.

 Dowager’s hump is disfiguring.
 Since most people don’t understand how it occurs and that it’s a part of natural aging, you may have to suffer labels such as “hunch-back” etc. All of this can psychologically affect you.
-In younger adults, it can lead to shame, aggression and anxiety.
-Older individuals might feel isolated socially and you may even feel depressed.
-There’s no need to be.
-Get a life coach or meet with a counselor to help you deal with any crippling emotions and anxiety.
+In younger adults, it can lead to shame, aggression, and anxiety.
+Older individuals might feel isolated socially, and you may even feel depressed.

 Quality of Life

-With limited mobility and a physical deformity, some women report physical difficulties with everyday living.
-If you’re a woman with Dowager’s hump you may also require more adaptation and have higher fears about your ability to function.
-Overall, men and women who live with this condition, are less satisfied with their health, functioning, relationships and economic conditions.
-As a result, you might limit your outdoor activities and public life and this furthers impairs your quality of life and level of functioning.
+With limited mobility and physical deformity, some women report physical difficulties with everyday living.
+If you’re a woman with Dowager’s hump, you may also require more adaptation and have higher fears about your ability to function.
+Overall, men and women who live with this condition, are less satisfied with their health, functioning, relationships, and economic conditions.
+As a result, you might limit your outdoor activities and public life, and this impairs your quality of life and level of functioning.
 Don’t let Dowager’s hump from living your best life.
 Have yourself diagnosed and then treated.

 Diagnosing Dowager’s Hump

-Apart from Xray’s,your doctor might suggest doing a CT scan, and an MRI may be recommended.
-He will do this is to evaluate your bones, the disc, the disc space and to rule out any tumors or secondary causes of your symptoms.
-The doctor may also conduct a thorough physical examination which will involve Adam’s bend test.
-Pulmonary function tests may be requested to evaluate how much your lungs have been affected by the condition.
+Apart from Xray’s, your doctor might suggest doing a CT scan, and an MRI may be recommended.
+He will do this is to evaluate your bones, the disc, the disc space, and to rule out any tumors or secondary causes of your symptoms.
+The doctor may also conduct a thorough physical examination.

 Treating Dowager’s Hump